 You wake up feeling anywhere from foggy to fairly clear-headed (at least in relation to how you were feeling beforehand).
 I always woke up pretty alert; sometimes I thought the ECT hadn’t even happened yet.

 I came across this electroconvulsive therapy (ECT) video that made me angry.
 It’s a simulation (aka not a real patient – he’s a doctor playing a patient, not actual ECT) and it’s “made with the support of St George’s, University of London & South West London & St George’s Mental Health NHS Trust.”
 In case you were curious, no, people don’t wear street clothes when they’re getting ECT.
 The video shows bitemporal (i.e. on both temples) electrode placement.
-Often unilateral (one-sided) electrode placement is used, or at least tried at first, to reduce cognitive side effects.
+Often, treatment providers use unilateral (one-sided) electrode placement, or at least try it first, to reduce cognitive side effects.

 Those minor details aside, what’s boneheaded and stigma-reinforcing is that Dr. Stigma who’s playing the patient does his best Jack Nicholson impression of a seizure.
 It doesn’t work that way; the muscle relaxant makes sure of that.
 The hospital that made this should be ashamed of themselves, and Dr. Stigma should be fired.